Eliphaz: Third Discourse

 34:17 Shall even he that hateth [justice and the right] right govern? and wilt thou condemn him [God] that is [the most] most just?
 34:18 Is it fit to say to a king, Thou art wicked? and to princes, Ye are ungodly?
 34:19 How much less to him that accepteth not the persons of princes, nor regardeth the rich more than the poor? for they all are the work of his hands.

-If God judged man justly they would all perish.
+If God judged man justly we would all perish

 34:20 In a moment shall they [the wicked] die, and the people shall be troubled at midnight, and pass away: and the mighty shall be taken away without hand.
 34:21 For his eyes are upon the ways of man, and he seeth all his goings.